spikegrobstein/capistrano-mailgun/README.md

 That's it.
 When you do a deploy, it should automatically send an email.

+## Example using mailgun.send_email

+If you need a little more control over the message being sent or you want to bcc or be a little more conditional over what you're sending, see the following example, which should be placed in your `deploy.rb` file:

+    require 'capistrano-mailgun'

+    # when using send_email, the following 2 settings are REQUIRED
+    set :mailgun_api_key, 'key-12345678901234567890123456789012' # your mailgun API key
+    set :mailgun_domain, 'example.com' # your mailgun email domain

+    set(:email_body) { abort "Please set email_body using `-s email_body='this is the body of the email'" }

+    # some variables that we'll use when calling mailgun.send_email
+    set :ops_emails, [ 'alice@example.com', 'bob@example.com' ]
+    set :dev_emails, [ 'carl@example.com' ]

+    # some basic tasks
+    namespace :email do
+      task :ops do
+        mailgun.send_email(
+          :to => mailgun.build_recipients(ops_emails),
+          :from => 'some_dude@example.com',
+          :subject => 'you have just been mailgunned', :text => email_body
+        )
+      end

+      task :devs do
+        mailgun.send_email(
+          :to => 'no-reply@example.com',
+          :from => 'no-reply@example.com',
+          :bcc => mailgun.build_recipients(dev_emails),
+          :subject => 'You guys are just developers', :text => email_body
+        )
+      end
+    end

+This defines 2 tasks that can be used to send emails to ops or devs.
+The `email:ops` task is using an Capistrano variable `email_body` which should be set on the commandline.
+With this example, you could send an email to ops guys like the following:

+    cap email:ops -s email_body="You guys are awesome.
+Keep up the good work"

+You could also take advantage of `:text_template` and/or `:html_template` for more complex messages.
+The above is just an example.

+Also, notice the use of `mailgun.build_recipients`.
+See documentation below for more information.

 ## Capistrano Variables

 `capistrano-mailgun` leverages variables defined in Capistrano to reduce the amount of configuration